TheOfficialFloW/MiniVitaTV/README.md

    *KERNEL
    ux0:tai/minivitatv.skprx
    ux0:tai/ds3.skprx

+   *main
+   ux0:tai/minivitatv.suprx
    ```

 3. Reboot your device and relaunch HENkaku.
 Note that you cannot use your physical buttons anymore, however you can still use your touchscreen to pair the controllers.

+Note that you can also only install `minivitatv.suprx` without the other two modules to get rid of the lockscreen and have the power functions.

 ## Pairing a DS4 controller